bringauto/io-module/doc/IO_module_doc.md

 ## Devices

- - All devices uses Pull-up resistors on inputs.
-This means that when nothing is connected to input, it is always HIGH.
+ - All devices use Pull-up resistors on inputs.
+This means that when nothing is connected to input, it is set to HIGH.
- - The size of incoming command is restricted on all devices (The size is different based on device's available memory)
+ - The size of the incoming command is restricted on all devices (The size is different based on a device's available memory)

 ### Arduino Opta